BriceShatzer/MediaQueriesAndJavaScript/MediaQueriesAndJavaScript.md

 //--isolate the style sheet you want to work with.

 //set it directly by picking it from the styleSheets array.
-Here we're the sheet at index 3. rules = document.styleSheets[3].cssRules;
+Here we're using the sheet at index 3. rules = document.styleSheets[3].cssRules;

 //set it by referencing it's url